isobar-nz/silverstripe-seeder/README.md

                         // image
                         width: int
-                        hieght: int
+                        height: int
                         max_width: int
                         min_width: int # set in range of min_width < width < max_width
                         max_height: int
                         min_height: int # set in range of min_height < height < max_height

                         // has_one, many_many relationship
-                        use: new|existing // will either select a random instance or create a new one
+                        use: new|existing # will either select a random instance or create a new one
-                        properties: // same as above (recursive)
+                        properties: # same as above (recursive)

                         // many_many relationship
                         count: int (optional)